grumply/purehs.org/README.md

 # page.yaml
 slug : <slug>
 description: |
-  A short description to use in page description. <160 character max>
+  A short description only used in page description. <160 character max>
 ```

 #### Blog directory structure